alpha-tango-kilo/advent-of-code-2021/day_07/README.md

 ## Part two

 I recognised the use of triangle numbers quite quickly so was able to use a formula instead of iteratively calculating the fuel need.
-The challenge definitely felt like it should have been day 3 for how easy it was
+The challenge definitely felt like it should have been day 3 for how easy it was.
+At least I could abstract both parts thanks to Rust supporting first order functions 🤓